kanak1-2/grand-research-store-market-insights/0403/Cancer_Nanomedicine_Market.md

- <p><strong>The global Cancer Nanomedicine market was valued at approximately USD 174.13 billion in 2024.
-Projected to grow at a compound annual growth rate (<strong>CAGR</strong>) of 11.00%, the market is anticipated to reach USD 445.43 billion by 2032.</strong></p>
+ <p><strong>The global Cancer Nanomedicine market was estimated at USD 174,130 million in 2024 and is projected to grow significantly, reaching USD 445,430.97 million by 2032.
+This represents a compound annual growth rate (<strong>CAGR</strong>) of 11.00% during the forecast period.</strong></p>